martin-ger/esp32_eth_wifi_bridge/README.md

 | Ethernet | W5500 via SPI (~26.67 MHz) |
 | Serial | 115200 bps (USB Serial/JTAG, `/dev/ttyACM0`) |

+More details this setup can be found in this [repo](https://github.com/martin-ger/esp32_ethernet_router).

 ---

 ## Use Cases